-Pin out connections on NV10 for CCTalk are shown below (see figure 7) looking at the connection pins on the NV10 interface connector.
-All communications with the note validator must be encrypted using the encryption key, the default encryption key will be printed on the label of the NV10.
+Pin out connections on NV9 for CCTalk are shown below (see figure 7) looking at the connection pins on the NV9 interface connector as defined in the CCTalk specification.
+All communications with the note validator must be encrypted using the encryption key, the default encryption key will be printed on the label of the NV9.

-Note: For detailed information and full protocol specification please refer to www.cctalk.org
+NOTE: For detailed information and full protocol specification please refer to www.CCTalk.org

-Figure 7- CCTalk Connection Pins on the NV10.
+Figure 7 - CCTalk Connection Pins on the NV9

-The default encryption key will be set to the key code printed on the label on the NV10.
+The default encryption key will be set to the key code printed on the label on the NV9.
 If the key is changed to a new stored key by the host machine, the key can be reset to the default by the following the steps below.

-- Power off NV10.
+- Power off NV9.

 - Set all 4 DIPswitches to the Up position.

 - Apply power (no CCTalk comms).

 - Red LED will now be flashing.

-- Set DIP switches 1 and 2 down.
+- Set DIPswitches 1 and 2 down.

-The code is now reset.
+The code is now reset to that printed on the label.

-7.9 Cash Code Serial Protocol - Conet
+7.9 Cash Code Serial Protocol - Ccnet

-The NV10 supports the conet serial protocol for easy interfacing with host machines that support this protocol.
+The NV9 supports the ccnet serial protocol for easy interfacing with host machines that support this protocol.

-To use CCnet mode DIPswitches 3 and 4 must be in the Up position to select 'Special' mode on the validator and the CCN option of the interface firmware must be loaded into the NV10.
+To use CCnet mode DIPswitches 3 and 4 must be in the Up position to select 'Special' mode on the validator and the CCN option of the interface firmware must be loaded into the NV9.